pfalcon/pycopy/docs/reference/packages.rst

 don't.
 This is because PyPI provides a central package repository for all different Python implementations and versions, and thus distribution package names may need to be namespaced for a particular implementation.
-For example, all packages from `micropython-lib` follow this naming convention: for a Python module or package named ``foo``, the distribution package name is ``micropython-foo``.
+For example, all packages from `pycopy-lib` follow this naming convention: for a Python module or package named ``foo``, the distribution package name is ``pycopy-foo``.

-For the ports which run MicroPython executable from the OS command prompts (like the Unix port), `upip` can be (and indeed, usually is) run from the command line instead of MicroPython's own REPL.
+For the ports which run Pycopy executable from the OS command prompts (like the Unix port), `upip` can be (and indeed, usually is) run from the command line instead of Pycopy's own REPL.
 The commands which corresponds to the example above are::

-    micropython -m upip -h
+    pycopy -m upip -h
-    micropython -m upip install [-p <path>] <packages>... micropython -m upip install micropython-pystone_lowmem
+    pycopy -m upip install [-p <path>] <packages>... pycopy -m upip install pycopy-pystone_lowmem

 [TODO: Describe installation path.]